Updated June 2022

 - At the end of social media messages on other platforms, like LinkedIn or Facebook.

-With Click to Tweet’s free version, simply sign into your twitter account and start creating your tweets.
-Make sure to always include the URL of the content that you wish to share.
+With Click to Tweet’s free version, simply sign in to your Twitter account and start creating your tweets.
+Make sure to include the URL of the content you want to share.

-After it’s done, Click to Tweet will give you a URL to share.
+After it’s done, Click to Tweet provides a URL to share.
 You can also embed CTA cards within your blog post in a variety of formats.
-Choose your design and the code is given for you to copy and paste:
+Choose your design, and the code is given for you to copy and paste:

-There are dozens of other free tools to promote and create content, like Buffer, Hootsuite, and many others, but these have consistently been some of the best tools for content creation, promotion, and research.
-Experiment with what works best for you and your B2B content team and your specific goals.
+There are dozens of other free tools to promote and create content, like Zapier, Buffer, Hootsuite, and many others, but the ones on this list have consistently helped our team with content creation, promotion, and research.
+Experiment with what works best for you and your B2B content marketing team and your specific goals.